joaomacedx/Bancocpp/README.md

 # Bancocpp
-Using the concept of a Bank, to understand the paradigms of object-oriented programming, through the C++ language.
+Usin the concept of a Bank, to understand the paradigms of object-oriented programming, through the C++ language.